Foundation pic

 F1 doctors should not be doing psychiatry on call, but ideally should continue to do medical on call in their acute hospital even when in a psychiatry placement.
 This will help to maintain links with peers and to build on medical skills being developed.

-F2 trainees will generally be on call on the standard core training rota, but require close supervision from the on call consultant when making any assessment or clinical decisions.
-This supervision gradually reduces as the trainee feels more confident in the psychiatry post.
+F2 doctors will generally be on call on the standard core training rota, but require close supervision from the on call consultant when making any assessment or clinical decisions.
+This supervision gradually reduces as the F2 feels more confident in the psychiatry post.

 Assessment of Medically Ill Patients: